Absence from the Course

 If the Pastoral Advisor is unsure how to help you, they can seek help from other colleagues such as Welfare or the Assessment and Exam Team.
 In many situations (eg issues relating to your health), their role may be to signpost you to the appropriate source of help.

-No, your Pastoral Advisor cannot act as your doctor and they are not trained counsellors.
+No, the Pastoral Advisor cannot act as your doctor and they are not trained counsellors.
 It is essential that you are registered with a GP, and professional counselling is available elsewhere if it is needed.

 Is the advice confidential?